The MPhil in Medieval and Renaissance Literature

 Middle English Manuscript Studies

-The course is intended primarily to give students a practical introduction to the study of English vernacular manuscripts in the period 1100-1500, although many of the techniques taught are equally applicable to manuscripts containing Latin and Anglo-Norman texts.
-Wherever possible, primary sources from Cambridge collections are used to illustrate various aspects of the subject.
+The course is intended primarily to give you a practical introduction to the study of English vernacular manuscripts in the period 1100-1500, although many of the techniques taught are equally applicable to manuscripts containing Latin and Anglo-Norman texts.
+Wherever possible, you will be working with original manuscripts from Cambridge collections, selected to illustrate various aspects of the subject.
 Principal components include the purpose and history of early English manuscript studies, physical bibliography and codicology, palaeography, the editorial process and textual criticism, manuscript studies and dialectology (with reference to the Linguistic Atlas of Late Medieval English), transmission from script to print, and current developments in Middle English editorial and manuscript studies.
-Introduction to Bibliography for Medieval Research This introductory course gives a practical guide to the most important reference works and research tools available in the Medieval field, with explanation and illustration of how to use the more complicated of them.
-Guidance in scholarly presentation and methods of work is also provided.

 Members of the Faculty may be able to advise you over some details of your application (such as your proposed area of research).
 Those teaching for the course include: